Recognition

 Starting with the idea that being counted in official statistics matters to achieve meaningful integration of migrants, Latin Americans across pioneering organisations came together under the umbrella of CLAUK to gain official recognition as an ethnic group.
 In particular, the Coalition sought the inclusion of the category ‘Latin American’ in ethnic monitoring and pursuing the implementation of that recognition in borough consultations, council community engagement, and representation in local services.

-CLAUK’s resounding success came with the official recognition in key boroughs of concentration of Latin American population including:
+CLAUK’s victories encompass key boroughs of concentration of Latin American population including:

 • London Borough of Southwark (2012)